How to Keep Sliced Cucumbers Fresh

 Cucumber is popular because of its refreshing taste.
 Moreover, it has a very high water content which makes it the perfect fruit for hot weather.

 There are many dishes in which we used them.
-You must have eaten pickled cucumber as a side dish to your meal before.
+You must have eaten pickled cucumber or other types of pickles as a side dish to your meal before.
 Plus, it is rich in soluble fiber, so it aids in weight loss.
 People find cucumber flavored water extremely refreshing in high heat.